Uploading multiple files using InputFile in Blazor

 • Gérald Barré

-Blazor provides a component to upload files.
-You can use the <InputFile> component and its OnChange event to get the selected files.
-It works well for single-file uploads.
-But, if the user selects new files while the first files are still uploading, you may get an error.
-You can reproduce this error using the following Razor component:
+Blazor provides the <InputFile> component for file uploads through its OnChange event.
+While this works well for single-file uploads, selecting new files while previous ones are still being uploaded can trigger an error.
+You can reproduce it with the following Razor component:

 Razor